 If you have small hands, the fit isn’t great.
-I am usually a women’s medium, so if you have hands smaller than that, I’d recommend looking at specific women’s gloves (see here for our collation).
+I am usually a women’s medium (and the gloves I am wearing here are a men’s small), so if you have hands smaller than that, I’d recommend looking at specific women’s gloves (see here for our collation).

 If you can get the fit right, or even close to being a secure fit, the glove is super comfortable!

 The RideFit isn’t a flimsy feeling glove.
 The microfibre palm is thicker than many of it’s competition (such as the Giro Trixter) so I doubt that will wear through any time soon.

 The material doesn’t feel like it will stretch out of place, and the cuff is thick and durable- designed for maximum durability.